-Course Number Course Name Credits Prerequisites SWE299 Special Topic TBD As Appropriate Course on a special topic in Software Engineering.
-May be used as an elective and repeated as topic changes. nges.
-SWE361 Software QA, Testing and Validation 3 CS295 This course introduces students to methods and practice of software testing, verification, and validation.
-The course als introduces students to different testing frameworks like Junit.
-SWE442 Software Engineering Methods and Projects 2 3 SWE340 - ct-Oriented Analysis and Design.
+Course Number Course Name Credits Prerequisites SWE299 Special Topic TBD As Appropriate Course on a special t Course on a special topic in Software Engineering.
+May be used as an elective and repeated as topic changes.
+SWE361 Software QA, Testing and Validation 3 CS295 es students to methods and practice of software testing, verification, and verto different testing frameworks like Junit. alidation.
+TI ne course also SWE442 Software Engineering Methods and Projects 2 3 SWE340 - ect-Oriented Analysis and Design.
 Design Patterns.
-Component architectu ct-oriented principles in a large project. ire.
-Compoi nent frameworks.
+Component architecturect-oriented principles in a large project. re.
+Compon ent frameworks.
 SWE449 Tools Programming 3 CS106 and DAA240 This course is an advanced scripting course that will teach students how to use Maya Python command engine and Maya Python API to write and deploy production tools in Maya (workflow optimization tools.
 Modeling, and rigging, animation tools).
 It will introduce students to Maya architecture and data flow.
 Students will learn how to write a simple command plugin and dependency node plugin.
 Other types of plugins will be analyzed and demonstrated.
-SWE499 Special Topic TBD As Appropriate Advanced course on Advanced course on a special topic in Software Engineering.
+SWE499 Special Topic TBD As Appropriate Advanced course on a special topic in Software Engineering.
 May be used as an elective and repeated as topic changes.
-VIRT299 Special Topic TBD As Approp As Appropriate Course on a special topic in Virtual Reality and/or Augmented Reality.
+VIRT299 Special Topic TBD As Appropriate Course on a special topic in Virtual Reality and/or Augmented Reality.
 May be used as an elective and repeated as topic changes.
 VIRT499 Special Topic TBD As Appropriate Advanced course on a special topic in Virtual Reality and/or Augmented Reality.
 May be used as an elective and repeated as topic changes.
 VRAR400 PERCEPTION, COGNITION AND PRESENCE IN VR TBD None The experience of virtual worlds depends upon the mediation of perceptual faculties that can be cognized as 'being in' a virtual space.
 This course will first present the perceptual and cognitive fundamentals of sight, sound and touch and then present ways in which these faculties are mediated by technology to create a sense of 'presence,' i.e., of being in that world.
 The course will include theories of presence as well consider health-related impacts of sensory mediation in VR.
 VRAR410 Introduction to Unity and C# for VR/AR TBD No prior Unity, C or VR/AR implementation skills required.
 For students with no prior skills in the tools of VR and AR, VAR410 introduces C and Unity elements needed to implement cross-platform VR/AR projects.
-Topics include project setup, editor customization and editor views, basic animation, and audio and asset management.
-The course also includes rudiments of C programming for the purpose of developing Unity scripts.
+Topics include project setup, editor customization and editor views, basic animation, and